-A scale to measure customer satisfaction with reference to a shopping good
+3. A scale to measure customer satisfaction with reference to a shopping good

 The scale considered in this paper aims at measuring customer satisfaction with reference to a shopping good represented by a pair of branded jeans.
-Shopping goods are linked with the lifestyle of the customers who choose them because they reflect both their values and the image they want to show.
 This kind of goods are characterized by a moderate purchase frequency since they are purchased just occasionally, and have a mid/high-level price.
 Moreover, the purchase of these goods is preceded by weighting and selection, since customers compare available alternatives on the basis of price level, style and convenience.
-The degree of involvement (Zaichkowsky, 1985) is strong and the way of learning is emotional (Guido, 2001).
-Because of their peculiar nature, goods belonging to this category are evaluated more often than the other kinds of goods (Bettman et al., 1991).
+The degree of involvement is strong and the way of learning is emotional.
+Because of their peculiar nature, goods belonging to this category are evaluated more often than the other kinds of goods (Bettman, Johnson & Payne, 1991).